Photo by Joe Hancock

 This post contains affiliate links.
 If you click on it, and then make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

-I’ll share a few of my favorite patterns from the book.
+A few favorite shawl crochet patterns from the book

 Every Which Way Crochet Borders Book Review